Murphy-Dev/Script-Rep/README.md

 # Script-Rep
-Just a script repository
+Just a script repository for people to use.
-Script Hub Coming Out Eventually :heheha:
+Script Hub Coming Out Eventually :heheha:!